Lavalier or lapel microphones are commonly used in the television industry as they make it easy to speak or sing with your hands free.

 It’s the Sound Quality You’re After

-Yes, most of the best options in lapel mics always look nice and sleek, but it’s what inside the little capsule that matters.
+Yes, many of the best lapel mics always look nice and sleek, but it’s what inside the little capsule that matters.

 For most common purposes, condenser mics tend to provide the best results, but often you’ll need a preamplifier to provide it with additional power.

 Wireless microphones are fun to use and sometimes highly convenient compared to corded mics.
 That being said, when it comes to lapel mics, the Bluetooth varieties aren’t always ideal.
 It has a lot to do with what you plan on using the mic for.

 The industry standard for public speakers, stage actors, and TV presenters is the wireless lapel mic.
 This design helps to hide the microphone to a degree, or at least the wiring.
 It also gives a lot of range of motion, which makes things even better.

 However, wireless mics might not be the best idea for recording or performing on stage.
 Except if you can afford the truly high-end models.
 There is a bit of signal loss involved and with the limited amount of audio performance that you can squeeze out of a lapel mic, every bit matters.

 Does size do anything for lapel mics in terms of audio performance quality? – Not as much as some of you may believe.
 While it is true that a larger microphone can hold more high-end components underneath that capsule, it is not the preferred choice for a lot of professionals.